The North Face Gotham III

 |Marmot Fordham Jacket||$325||Casual||700-fill down||2 lbs.
 11.8 oz.|

 The North Face Gotham III offers a great mix of warmth, weatherproofing, style, and value.
-In the same category, we’ve been very impressed with REI Co-op’s Stormhenge 850.
-Compared to the Gotham, the Stormhenge is considerably lighter at 1 pound 11 ounce and more performance-oriented with features like a two-way front zipper and pit zips.
+In the same category, we’ve been very impressed with REI Co-op’s Stormhenge, which recently received an update with synthetic fill in moisture-prone areas, a longer cut, and additional storage.
+Compared to the Gotham, the Stormhenge is considerably lighter at 1 pound 15.8 ounce and more performance-oriented with features like a draft tube at the neck and pit zips.
 It also uses higher-quality 850-fill down and a thinner shell fabric, which helps keep weight low and packability good but doesn’t block wind quite as well.
-In testing, we found that both jackets provided similar waterproofing and warmth (the REI felt a tad warmer to us, although we were more active when wearing it).
-The Gotham has a decidedly casual slant and is built more for urban use, but both are popular and well-built jackets for under $300.
-The final decision should come down to your preferences in looks and functionality.
+In testing, we found that both jackets provided similar warmth (the REI felt a tad warmer to us, although we were more active when wearing it).
+The Gotham has a decidedly casual slant and is built more for urban use—unlike the Stormhenge, which can pull double duty as a backup ski jacket—but both are popular and well-built jackets for under $300.

 If you like the look of the Gotham III but want something a bit more classic, the Kuhl Arktik Down Parka is a nice option.
 Unlike the canvas-like build and 550-fill down of the Gotham, the Arktik uses faux leather and more premium 800-fill down, giving the jacket a high-end look and feel.
 That said, weather protection is a little lacking: the Arktik only uses a water-resistant (rather than waterproof) fabric with a polyurethane and wax coating (it does fine in light to moderate snowfall, however).
 But the real clincher for us is cost: at $499, the Arktik is quite a bit pricier than The North Face.
 In the end, both are excellent casual winter pieces, but we give the edge to the cheaper and more weather-worthy Gotham.

-Last but not least, the McMurdo Parka—named after the Antarctic research station—is incredibly warm and shares a similar thigh-length cut as the Outer Boroughs (it measures 32.5 in., which is an inch shorter than the Outer Boroughs).
-Again, weight increases to a hefty 3 pounds 13 ounces, but it’s the more affordable alternative at $349.
-Like the Gotham, the McMurdo uses fairly low-quality 550-fill down, sports a 2-layer DryVent build, has a removable faux-fur collar, and boasts a decidedly urban look and feel with a thick canvas shell and large pockets.
-In the end, if you like the Gotham’s style and waterproofing but run cold or need even more coverage, the McMurdo is a nice option and much more affordable than the Outer Boroughs.
+Last but not least, the McMurdo Parka—named after the Antarctic research station—is very warm and shares a similar thigh-length cut as the Outerboroughs (it measures 31.75 in., which is a couple inches shorter than the Outerboroughs).
+Again, weight increases to a fairly hefty 3 pounds 4.6 ounces, but it’s the more affordable alternative at $350.
+Like the Gotham, the McMurdo uses fairly low-quality down (600-fill), sports a 2-layer DryVent build, has a removable faux-fur collar, and has a decidedly urban look and feel with a thick canvas shell and large pockets.
+In the end, if you like the Gotham’s style and waterproofing but run cold or need even more coverage, the McMurdo is a nice option and much more affordable than the Outerboroughs.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!